lmos-ai/agent-eval/README.md

 Black Box Evaluation is a system that evaluates any AI agent's performance while ensuring it follows all specified rules.
 It checks for hallucinations using a hybrid approach of Named Entity Recognition (NER) and Python.
 Additionally, it verifies whether the AI agent's response is correct and provides reasoning for correctness or incorrectness.

-This project now supports **asynchronous evaluations** using background tasks.
+This project supports **asynchronous evaluations** using background tasks.
 When you submit an evaluation request, the system immediately returns a task ID, and the actual evaluation runs in a separate thread.
 You can query the status of this task at any time and retrieve the final results once the evaluation completes.

 ---

 ## Features

-- Evaluates AI agent performance in an **asynchronous** manner
+- Evaluates AI agent performance in an **asynchronous** manner.
-- Detects hallucinations using NER and Python
+- Detects hallucinations using NER and Python.
-- Checks response correctness
+- Checks response correctness.
-- Provides reasoning for correct or incorrect responses
+- Provides reasoning for correct or incorrect responses.
-- Supports multiple evaluation techniques
+- Supports multiple evaluation techniques.
-- Includes a **background task** system with status polling
+- Includes a **background task** system with status polling.

 ---